 Candidates should always give examples of their soft skills when responding to job interview questions, says Brushfield.
 This means going beyond the usual “I have great communication skills” and presenting anecdotes that demonstrate your flair for using soft skills.
 “For example, candidates can talk about a time in a previous role when they helped a client accept a necessary compromise.”

-For more advice on job hunting, check out SEEK Advice & Tips.
+For more advice on job hunting, check out SEEK Career Advice.